 Ruzuku’s UI is limited, which we’ll get into further in this guide, but it’s easy to navigate.

-To create a course, all you have to do is find the course creation option and begin filling in the fields.
+To create a course, all you have to do is find the course creation process or option and begin filling in the fields.

 Sounds simple enough, right?
 Well it is, and that’s sometimes the problem.
 Ruzuku is so simple that it’s almost one-dimensional, and some options you were hoping for might not be present.